NatashaBaudelaire/bentobot/README.md

 ## Objective

-The main goal of this project was to develop a gamified chatbot for Discord, designed to encourage discipline, motivation, and consistency in studying through **quizzes, XP, levels, rankings, and focus tools**.
-The bot was built using **Node.js** with **Discord.js** (or Python with discord.py), integrated with a **PostgreSQL** database to persist user data, answer history, and daily XP control — with optional deployment via **Docker Compose**.
+The main goal of this project was to develop a gamified chatbot for Discord, designed to encourage discipline, motivation, and consistency in studying through quizzes, XP, levels, rankings, and focus tools.
+The bot was built using Node.js with Discord.js (or Python with discord.py), integrated with a PostgreSQL database to persist user data, answer history, and daily XP control with optional deployment via Docker Compose.

 ***